-Fire behavior is determined by three primary factors: weather, vegetation (fuels) and topography.
-However, numerous variables influence a wildfire's effects at broader, landscape scales.
+Fire behavior is determined by three primary factors: weather, vegetation (fuels) and topography; however, numerous variables influence the outcome of a wildfire's effects at broader, landscape scales.
 Vegetation treatment history and frequency play a vital role in a fire's broad scale impact.
 The 2020 fire season witnessed most of the western United States in severe to extreme drought conditions according to the National Integrated Drought Information System.
-The intensity of drought conditions created dangerously dry fuel that contributed to extremely active and uncontrollable wildfires.
+The intensity of drought conditions created dangerously dry fuels that contributed to extremely active and uncontrollable wildfires.